NGS360/PAML/docs/wes_platform.md

 ## Overview

 The GA4GH WES API provides a standard way to submit and manage workflows across different workflow execution systems.
 This implementation allows you to use the PAML library to submit workflows to any WES-compatible service.

-The WES platform implementation (`WESPlatform`) inherits from the `Platform` abstract base class and implements all the required methods to interact with a WES API endpoint.
+The WES platform implementation (`GA4GHWESPlatform`) inherits from the `Platform` abstract base class and implements all the required methods to interact with a WES API endpoint.

 ## Features